 But the pattern at DHCW raises specific, legitimate questions.

-And the contrast with equivalent organisations — where leaders are drawn from technology delivery backgrounds and can point to programmes they have personally led to completion — highlights a gap that DHCW has never publicly addressed.
+The contrast with equivalent organisations — where leaders are drawn from technology delivery backgrounds and can point to programmes they have personally led to completion — highlights a gap that DHCW has never publicly addressed.

 The people of Wales are entitled to ask: was the leadership of their national digital health body selected for its capability to deliver the mission, or for its continuity with the administrative culture that preceded it?
 The credential timeline, the credentials gap, and the programme outcomes all point toward the same answer.
+The credential sprint was not a path to excellence.
+It was a substitute for it.